 Every year, our attorneys visit a large number of schools across the country to recruit our next summer and fall classes.
 We will conduct on-campus interviews and participate in job fair programs at over 25 law schools.
 If Fried Frank does not interview on campus at your law school, we strongly encourage all qualified applicants to apply directly to us by sending a cover letter, along with a copy of your resume and transcript.
-This can be done directly on our website or by contacting Nancy Parker, Director of Attorney Recruitment in NY, or Megan Lesser, Attorney Recruitment and Development Manager in Washington, DC.
+This can be done directly on our website.

 What can I expect during the callback interview?

 Each student who receives and accepts a callback interview should expect to interview with four attorneys (two partners and/or special counsel and two associates).
 We ask that you plan to spend approximately 2-3 hours at our office.

 How soon will I be notified about the decision regarding my candidacy?

 All of our candidates are reviewed by our Attorney Recruitment Committee.
 Our goal is to respond to all students within two weeks of the callback interview.